 Church Decorating: The décor in church enhances the Liturgical celebrations that take place throughout the year.
 The goal is to inspire and instruct those who worship.

 Altar Servers at Liturgy: Altar servers lead the opening and closing procession and assist the celebrant and deacons in receiving and preparing the gifts of bread and wine.
-This ministry is open to everyone third grade and older.
+This ministry is open to all children third grade and older.

 Eucharistic Minister: As a Eucharistic Minister you bring the consecrated Body and Blood of Christ to your brothers and sisters.